em432/alx-pre_course/0x01-git/README.md

 ### This include creating a file directory on computer named *alx-pre_course* and then moving it to your github account reprository named *alx-pre_course.git*

 # adding files to your github reprository
-# creating a new branch and updating activiiea
+# creating a new branch and updating activities